 \subsection{On properties $(T)$ and $(\tau)$}

-Benjamini-Schramm convergence of lattices was first investigated in \cite{7S}, where it was shown that any sequence of pairwise non-conjugate irreducible lattices in a semisimple Lie group with high rank and property $(T)$ is weakly central.
-General local fields were dealt with in \cite{GL}.
+Benjamini-Schramm convergence for lattices was first investigated in \cite{7S}.
+It is shown in \cite{7S} that any sequence of pairwise non-conjugate irreducible lattices in a semisimple Lie group with high rank and property $(T)$ is weakly central.
+General local fields are dealt with in \cite{GL}.
 These proofs rely on property $(T)$, most crucially in order to invoke the Stuck--Zimmer theorem \cite{LIFT,SZ}.

 Our approach is to make use of \emph{property $(\tau)$} instead, avoiding the Stuck--Zimmer theorem which is presently unknown in the absence of property $(T)$.
 More precisely, we rely on property $(\tau)$ with respect to congruence lattices.
 This is sometimes called the \emph{Selberg property} as it generalizes his famous theorem on congruence subgroups of the modular group.
-It is crucial that Selberg's property is, perhaps surprisingly, uniform with respect to all the congruence lattices inside $G$ --- see Theorem \ref{thm:Clozel}.
+It is crucial that Selberg's property is uniform with respect to all the congruence lattices inside $G$ --- see Theorem \ref{thm:Clozel}.

 In addition, we rely on topological properties of the Chabauty space of semisimple analytic groups recently established by Gelander and the author \cite{GL}, thereby replacing yet another argument of \cite{7S} which previously required property $(T)$.